 4.4 If a child is in immediate danger or at risk of harm, a referral will be made to children's services (through the MASH) and any member of staff can make this referral.
-A Designated or Deputy Designated Safeguarding Lead should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Leadership Team or seek advice directly from Children's Services and then take appropriate action.
+A Designated or Deputy Designated Safeguarding Lead should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Leadership Team or seek advice directly from Children's Service and then take appropriate action.
 The Designated Safeguarding Lead should be made aware as soon as possible.

-4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
-Staff should not assume that someone else will report concerns.

-4.6 The school recognises that any child can be the victim of abuse and may benefit from early help.
-However, the school will be particularly vigilant to potential need for early help if a child;

-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is a risk of modern slavery, trafficking, sexual or criminal exploitation; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - is persistently absent from education, including persistent absences for part of the school day. - is a privately fostered child.

-- 4.7 The school recognises that abuse can take many different forms.
-Staff will also receive training on the following issues and action will be taken if the school believes that a child is at risk of or is the victim of;

-- bullying, including cyberbullying, prejudice based and discriminatory

-- child criminal exploitation (including involvement in county lines);
+- 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
+Staff should not assume that someone else will report concerns. - 4.6 The school recognises that any child can be the victim of abuse and may benefit from early help.
+However, the school will be particularly vigilant to potential need for early help if a child; - Is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - Has a mental health need; - Is a young carer; - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - Is frequently missing/goes missing from care or from home; - Is a risk of modern slavery, trafficking, sexual or criminal exploitation; - Is misusing drugs or alcohol themselves; - Has a family member in prison, or is affected by parental offending; - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - Has returned home to their family from care; - Is showing early signs of abuse and/or neglect; - Is at risk of being radicalised or exploited; - Is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - Is persistently absent from education, including persistent absences for part of the school day. - Is a privately fostered child. - 4.7 The school recognises that abuse can take many different forms.
+Staff will also receive training on the following issues and action will be taken if the school believes that a child is at risk of or is the victim of; - Bullying, including cyberbullying, prejudice based and discriminatory - Child criminal exploitation and sexual exploitation including involvement in county lines); - Domestic abuse; - Emotional abuse; - Fabricated or induced illness; - Faith-based abuse; - Female genital mutilation; - Forced marriage; - Gangs or youth violence; - Gender-based violence; - Hate; - Mental health; - Neglect; - Child on Child abuse;

-- child sexual exploitation;

-- domestic abuse;

-- emotional abuse;

-- fabricated or induced illness;

-- faith-based abuse;

-- female genital mutilation;

-- forced marriage;

-- gangs or youth violence;

-- gender-based violence;

-- hate;

-- mental health;

-- neglect;

-- child on child abuse;

-- physical abuse;
+- Physical abuse;

-- radicalisation;
+- Radicalisation;

-- relationship abuse;
+- Relationship abuse;

-- serious violence and harassment;
+- Serious violence and harassment;

-- sexual abuse;
+- Sexual abuse;

-- sexual violence or sexual harassment (including child on child abuse);
+- Sexual violence or sexual harassment (including peer on peer abuse);

-- sharing of consensual or non-consensual nude and semi-nude images/videos;
+- Sharing of consensual or non-consensual nude and semi-nude images/videos;

 - So-called 'honour-based' abuse;

-- trafficking and modern slavery.
+- Trafficking and modern slavery.

-- 4.8 The school will also take action to protect;
+4.8 The school will also take action to protect;

-- Children missing education;

-- Children missing from home or care.

-- 4.8.1 There are other familial issues that can have a detrimental impact on children.